The Inheritance Clause

 “Hi,” he said, voice low.
 “Sorry—um.
 Is this still a bookstore?”

-“Okay,” he said, like he was bracing himself.
+He nodded, bracing himself like he was about to step into cold water.
 “Great.
 I’m looking for… a book.”

 I waited.